dothezz/freefilesync-source/Readme.txt

 2. No limitations: An arbitrary number of files can be synchronized.
 3. Unicode support.
 4. Network support.
+5. Full support for Windows/Linux symbolic links.
-5. Lean & easily accessible UI: Highly optimized for speed and huge sets of data.
+6. Lean & easily accessible UI: Highly optimized for speed and huge sets of data.
-6. Algorithms coded in C++ completely.
+7. Algorithms coded in C++ completely.
-7. Progress indicators are updated only every 100ms for optimal performance!
+8. Progress indicators are updated only every 100ms for optimal performance!
-8. Subfolders are also synchronized, including empty folders.
+9. Subfolders are also synchronized, including empty folders.
-9. Support for multiple folder pairs
+10. Support for multiple folder pairs
-10. Create Batch Jobs for automated synchronization with or without GUI.
+11. Create Batch Jobs for automated synchronization with or without GUI.
-11. Focus on usability:
+12. Focus on usability:
 	- Only necessary functionality on UI: no overloaded menus or icon jungle.
 	- Select folders via drag & drop.
 	- Last configuration and screen settings are saved automatically.